FollyMaddy/create_atari-portfolio_roms/README.md

 sudo ./123-pofo-roms.sh

-- Copy these .rom to the ~/RetroPie/roms/pofo directory or your specific mame rom directory
+- Copy these .rom files to the ~/RetroPie/roms/pofo directory or your specific mame rom directory

 - Now you can run the games with mame